elmar-hinz/Buch.R-Programmierung/book.md

 Hast Du schon einmal mit SQL gearbeitet?
 Dann werden Dir Parallelen auffallen.
 Auch in SQL formulierst Du eine Instruktion so, als hättest Du es mit einem einzelnen Datensatz zu tun.
 Dann wird die Instruktion auf alle Datensätze angewendet.
-Dabei entspricht jede Spalte der Datenbank einem Vector.
+Dabei entspricht jede Spalte der Datenbank einem Vektor.

 > One observation I would make is that with vectorisation and
 > subsetting, a lot of operations in R are more like SQL operations on